 What’s the IoT opportunity for B2B?

-Businesses that seize the IoT opportunity can look forward to some compelling advantages:
+IoT business benefits hold a lot of promise and businesses that seize the IoT opportunity can look forward to some compelling advantages:

-- Stronger Customer Relationships – Thanks to the data that IoT products unlock, product manufacturers for the first time have more information about the end user than their intermediary or retail ‘middlemen’.
+- Stronger customer relationships.
+Thanks to the data that IoT products unlock, product manufacturers for the first time have more information about the end user than their intermediary or retail ‘middlemen’.
 IoT data empowers these businesses to optimize the customer experience by using real-time insight about their behaviors.

-- Supply Chain Efficiencies – With more Internet-connected equipment and vehicles, there will be more visibility across the entire supply chain providing genuine end-to-end shipment tracking.
+- Supply chain efficiencies.
+With more internet-connected equipment and vehicles, there will be more visibility across the entire supply chain providing genuine end-to-end shipment tracking.

 So how are B2B business models changing to take advantage of these opportunities and unlock new revenue streams?

-From Graze to Heidelberg, we’re already seeing a host of brand manufacturers jump on the direct-to-consumer (D2C) opportunity.
+We’re already seeing a host of brand manufacturers jump on the direct-to-consumer (D2C) opportunity.
 Where a brand can provide a compelling reason for a customer to shop from them directly, there’s clearly an opportunity to unlock new revenue streams, drive higher margins, and own the customer experience.

 As we’ve seen with high-profile D2C failures, customers might not initially seek out products on dedicated websites unless they have a very strong incentive.
 But thanks to the quality (and quantity) of data captured by IoT product sensors, industrial goods and product manufacturers can use real-time insight to offer a compelling reason for customers to engage with them directly in exchange for value-added services.

 Expect to see a further blurring of lines between B2C and B2B business models, and B2B and B2C companies competing for new (and sometimes the same) markets.